Louise London

 Louise Ann London is the author the book Whitehall and the Jews, 1933-1948 (2000), credited as a scholarly addition to the historical interest in Jewish immigration, and shortlisted for the Jewish Quarterly-Wingate Prize in 2001.

-She was born to Jewish refugees and qualified as a lawyer.
+London was born to Jewish refugees and qualified as a lawyer.
 Her book Whitehall and the Jews, 1933-1948, was based on her thesis completed in 1992 from the University of London.